EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 #### Important
 A published record will always have a draft record equivalent.
 If you ever want to change any of the records metadata, then the draft record can be immediately used for this process.

-Please note that the file bucket ID of the draft record differs from the file bucket ID of the published record.
-By retrieving the published record metadata, the new file bucket ID can be obtained from the corresponding URL:
+Please note that the file bucket identifier of the draft record differs from the file bucket identifier of the published record.
+By retrieving the published record metadata, the new file bucket identifier can be obtained from the corresponding URL:

 ```python
 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records/' + recordid)